Welcome to today's edition of the Rush 24-7 podcast.

 Wow.

-Folks, I have to say Suzanne from Hagerstown, Maryland.
+Folks, I have to say, Suzanne from Hagerstown, Maryland.

-Suzanne, you have you have launched a nuke.
+Suzanne, you have launched a nuke.

-I am being inundated with emails from friends from subscribers of Rush 24-7.
+I am being inundated with emails from friends, from subscribers of Rush 24-7.

 She is speaking my language.